 You are very welcome to visit your pet and discuss progress as often as you wish, and we will make every effort to make your pet’s stay as comfortable as possible.
 We understand how worrying it is to leave your pet, so do ask any questions as they arise and let us know of your pets’ likes and dislikes.

 Consultations are by appointment, to reduce waiting times and stress to our patients.
 Sick patients are always seen the same day, and we have no waiting lists for any procedures.
-Surgery times are 8.30am – 6.30pm weekdays and 8.30am to 4.00pm Saturdays.
+Surgery times are 8.30am – 6.30pm Monday-Friday.
 Our consultations are longer than many veterinary surgeries, averaging three per hour.
 This extra time is to allow for a full and thorough examination of your pet.

 We have a dedicated Cat Clinic throughout the week, so your cat can be seen without waiting in reception with dogs and other animals.
 Click here for more about Cat Friendly Practice.

 Uniquely, we charge a ‘case fee’ rather than a consultation fee – this means that your follow up veterinary examinations for the same problem are free of charge for the following month – offering real peace of mind and saving you money.
 Additional treatments and procedures are charged for as needed.

 Our Pet Health Club offers you huge savings across the year, to keep your pet and your finances in tip-top condition.
 For more information on the savings and benefit’s speak to a member of our team today, or visit our Pet Health Club page.